cs-berk/NYC-Property-Sales/README.md

 3. Press the `Download` button, or use the `View Raw` link to start the download process.

 ## Data Sources and Updates
-The data used in this dashboard is sourced from [Name of Data Source] and is updated [frequency of updates].
-The current version of the dashboard includes data up to [most recent date of data].
+The data used in this dashboard is sourced from NYC OPEN DATA and is updated lastly 2022.
+The current version of the dashboard includes data up to 2022.

 ## Contributing
 We welcome contributions from the community!
 If you would like to contribute to the project, please fork the repository, make your changes, and submit a pull request.